Wilhelm2/ErrorDetectors/README.md

 Second, import the project into the IDE:
 > Menu -> import -> Existing Projects into  Workspace -> Browse -> Search source folder of project and select -> Finish.

-Third, allow the compilation of all .msg files. in Project Explorer:
+Third, the compilation of .msg files requires to add: in Project Explorer (left bar):
 > left clock on the project -> Properties -> OMNeT++ -> Makemake -> Options -> Custom -> add MSGC:=$(MSGC) --msg6 -> OK -> Apply and close.

 ## How to run the simulation